Goodrich Scholarship Program

 The mission of the Goodrich Scholarship Program is to offer affordable quality undergraduate education to eligible low-income Nebraska residents who qualify through the Goodrich scholarship application process.

-The Goodrich Scholarship Program's strategic goals are consistent with CPACS and the University of Nebraska at Omaha’s strategic goals of being student-centered, academic excellence-centered, and community-engaged.
+The Goodrich Scholarship Program's strategic goals are consistent with CPACS and the University of Nebraska Omaha’s strategic goals of being student-centered, academic excellence-centered, and community-engaged.

 - To provide scholars opportunities for sound and innovative educational experiences;